Jon-Webb-79/VulkanOBJ/README.rst

 Development Status
 ##################

-The **VulkanTextureDepth** repository is in an active development stage, aimed at both educational and foundational uses.
+The **VulkanOBJ** repository is in an active development stage, aimed at both educational and foundational uses.
 Users are encouraged to expand the codebase with additional features, unit testing, and thread-safety mechanisms as needed.